Ah the joy of the Superwoman syndrome…

 Whether your lack of boundaries comes from you being uncomfortable speaking up, or you being completely passionate about what you do, you are still in control and you have the power to change things.

-While it may not be possible to change things right away, pay attention to where you are being sucked to deliver more than you can comfortably handle and start drawing limits.
+While it may not be possible to change things right away, pay attention to where your Superwoman syndrome is sucking you to deliver more than you can comfortably handle and start drawing limits.

-However is that reallly the best use of your time and energy?
+However is that really the best use of your time and energy?

 There’s a point where independence turn into a liability: that’s when you’re exhausted, depleted, and you’re doing things you have no business doing in the first place i.e. things other people can do better than you!